dalmo1991/superflexPy/doc/numerical_solver.rst

    :lines: 11-17
    :linenos:

-where :code:`diff_eq` is a function that calculates the value of the approximated ODE, :code:`fluxes` is a list of functions used to calculate the fluxes, :code:`S0` is the initial state, :code:`dt` is the time step, :code:`args` is a list of additional arguments used by the functions in :code:`fluxes`, and :code:`ind` is the index of the input arrays to use.
+where :code:`diff_eq_fun` is a function that calculates the value of the approximated ODE, :code:`fluxes_fun` is a list of functions used to calculate the fluxes and their derivatives, :code:`S0` is the initial state, :code:`dt` is the time step, :code:`args` is a list of additional arguments used by the functions in :code:`fluxes_fun`, and :code:`ind` is the index of the input arrays to use.

 The method :code:`solve` is responsible for finding the numerical solution of the approximated ODE.
 In case of failure, the method should either raise a